Azure/WALinuxAgent/README.md

 provisioning time, via whichever API is being used.
 We will provide more details on this on our wiki when it is generally available.

+#### __Extensions.WaitForCloudInit__

+_Type: Boolean_
+_Default: n_

+Waits for cloud-init to complete (cloud-init status --wait) before executing VM extensions.

+Both cloud-init and VM extensions are common ways to customize a VM during initial deployment.
+By default, the agent will start executing extensions while cloud-init may still be in the 'config' stage and won't wait for the 'final' stage to complete.
+Cloud-init and extensions may execute operations that conflict with each other (for example, both of them may try to install packages).
+Setting this option to 'y' ensures that VM extensions are executed only after cloud-init has completed all its stages.

+Note that using this option requires creating a custom image with the value of this option set to 'y', in order to ensure that the wait is performed during the initial deployment of the VM.

+#### __Extensions.WaitForCloudInitTimeout__

+_Type: Integer_
+_Default: 3600_

+Timeout in seconds for the Agent to wait on cloud-init.
+If the timeout elapses, the Agent will continue executing VM extensions.
+See Extensions.WaitForCloudInit for more details.

 #### __Extensions.GoalStatePeriod__

 _Type: Integer_